thiagomagano/fortheloveofgo/README.md

 # For the Love of Go

-This is my source code for my reading on the book ["For the love of Go"](https://bitfieldconsulting.com/books/love) by John Arundel.
+This is my source code for the reading on the book ["For the love of Go"](https://bitfieldconsulting.com/books/love) by John Arundel.

+## Goal

-My Goal is learning something about GOlang, so i try this book
+My Goal is learning something about GO lang, so i try this book

 ## Chapters Read